 22. Rent bicycles and ride down the waterfront

 Close to the MAAT museum is the small bicycle rental service Biclas Belem.
-Grab a bike and cycle along the Tejo, past the MAAT museum and further west.
-The bike path can be a bit confusing sometimes (it shares the pavement in a few places), but you can ride a long way along the embankment.
+Grab a bike here and cycle along the Tejo, past the MAAT museum and further west.
+The river views are lovely and the area is alive with activity, especially on the weekend.

 Prefer to do this as a tour?
 Just book it with GetYourGuide.
 You’ll start in central Lisbon, make your way to the river, then end in the museum quarter of Belem.